zoeyzyhu/pydisort/doc/CONTRIBUTING.md

 This command pushes your branch to the remote repository on GitHub.
 You should be able to see the commit message and if it has passed the building tests under the PR page associated with the issue in this repository.

-### 📍 Step 7.
-Submit a pull request (PR)
+### <a id='step7'>📍 Step 7.
+Submit a pull request (PR) </a>

 This step is performed on the GitHub site.
 At this stage, only provide a title for the PR to indicate the purpose of the branch.
 No additional content is required.

 All subsequent commits and pushes to `main` will be included in this PR.
 When the PR is merged into the `main` branch, all the commits in the PR will be squashed.
 At that point, you can write a meaningful title and description that document the changes, use cases, and any additional notes related to the PR.

-### 📍 Step 8.
-Merge the PR
+### <a id='step8'>📍 Step 8.
+Squash and Merge </a>

-Once all the work related to this issue is done, you can merge the PR by requesting reviews.
-Add the GitHub username of the person who will review your PR.
-Before merging, please ensure that the PR has passed all the building tests.
+After the last step, you can continue working on the issue.
+When you are ready to merge the PR, please ensure that all the changes are committed and pushed to GitHub.
+Before merging, please also ensure that the PR has passed all the building tests.
 If the PR has conflicts with the `main` branch, please resolve the conflicts locally and push the changes to GitHub.
 Then, you can merge the PR on GitHub.

+Then, you can merge the PR by requesting reviews.
+Add the GitHub username of the person who will review your PR.
 We will review your changes and provide feedback.
 If requested changes are necessary, make the required updates and push the changes to your branch.
 The pull request will be updated automatically.
-If no changes are required, we will merge the PR into the `main` branch.
+If no changes are required, squash and merge the PR on this repository.
+This will squash all the commits in the PR into a single commit with a message that you can write.
+Please ensure that the commit message is meaningful and descriptive.

-### 📍 Step 9.
-Update your branch
+### <a id='step9'>📍 Step 9.
+Update your local branch </a>

 You may want to update your branch with the latest changes from the `main` branch of this repository to facilitate future work.
 Switch to your local `main` branch, fetch the latest changes from this remote repository, and rebase them into your local `main` branch.